 For practical purposes, this means:

-- If you bought the laptop on 1 May, the company registered for VAT on 1 June, and the supplier reissues the invoice dated after 1 June, the company can reclaim the VAT.
-This is rare in practice.
+• If you bought the laptop on 1 May and the company registered for VAT on 1 September (within 4 years, and the laptop is still on hand), the company can reclaim the VAT on its first VAT return even though the invoice is in your personal name.

 What If You Were a Sole Trader Before Incorporating?